Negar Mortazavi: Career

-Mortazavi is considered a leading expert on Iran and US-Iran relations and frequently appears on media outlets including CNN, MSNBC, BBC, PRI, Aljazeera, and international outlets across Europe, Asia, and the Middle East.
+Negar Mortazavi is a journalist and commentator, editor and host of the Iran Podcast, and a Senior Fellow at the Center for International Policy (CIP), based in Washington DC.
+She has been covering Iranian and Middle Eastern affairs as well as US foreign policy towards the Middle East for over a decade.
+Mortazavi is a frequent media commentator and has appeared on CNN, NBC, NPR, BBC, France24, Aljazeera, and other global outlets.
+She has written for Foreign Policy magazine, Politico, The Intercept, The Independent, and other publications, and is regularly invited to speak at panels and conferences around the world about Iranian affairs and US foreign policy.
 Her writing and commentary has appeared in Foreign Policy magazine, the Guardian, the Independent, and Huffington Post among others.

-Mortazavi is frequently invited to speak about Iran at think tanks and academic institutions has spoken at Princeton University, University of Chicago, University of Michigan, Johns Hopkins University, American University, University of Maryland, the Middle East Institute (MEI), and the school of the New York Times at Georgetown University.

-Mortazavi worked as a TV reporter and presenter at Voice of America's Persian and English services from 2010 to 2014, where she hosted a daily talkshow on current affairs named Straight Talk (Rooye Khat) and interviewed prominent figures including boxing champion Muhammad Ali, former American hostage in Iran Sarah Shourd, former U.S. Under Secretary of Treasury David Cohen, former United States Persian Spokesperson Alan Eyre, and many others.
+Mortazavi worked as a TV reporter and presenter at Voice of America's Persian and English services from 2010 to 2014, where she hosted a daily talk show on current affairs named Straight Talk (Rooye Khat) and interviewed prominent figures including boxing champion Muhammad Ali, former American hostage in Iran Sarah Shourd, former U.S. Under Secretary of Treasury David S. Cohen, former United States Persian Spokesperson Alan Eyre, and many others.

 Mortazavi previously worked for the International Center for Journalists, the National Iranian American Council, and the United Nations headquarters in New York.

 In 2014, she launched a unique kickstarter campaign and crowdfunded her travel to Brazil on assignment where she covered Iran's Team Melli presence in the FIFA World Cup live on Twitter.

-Human rights and press freedom organizations including Article19, Committee to Protect Journalists (CPJ), and the Center for Women in Journalism (CFWIJ) have reported that Mortazavi and multiple other prominent female journalists and analysts in the Iranian diaspora have been victims of targeted online harassment, smear campaigns, and physical threats and persecution to themselves and their families, both from the Iranian regime and from some Iranian opposition groups abroad.
+Human rights and press freedom organizations including Committee to Protect Journalists (CPJ) and the Center for Women in Journalism (CFWIJ) have reported that Mortazavi and multiple other prominent female journalists and analysts in the Iranian diaspora have been victims of targeted online harassment, smear campaigns, and physical threats and persecution to themselves and their families, both from the Iranian regime and from some Iranian opposition groups abroad.
 Mortazavi has been the target of many state-sponsored hacking attempts of her online and social media accounts.

 Recognition

 In 2021 Mortazavi was featured in Forbes among 30 inspirational women.

 In 2021 Mortazavi was named a national security & foreign affairs leader by the Center For Strategic and International Studies (CSIC) based in Washington DC.

-Mortazavi was named among 40 leaders under the age of 40 who are shaping the present and future of US-Middle East relations by the Middle East Policy Council in Washington DC.
+Mortazavi was named among 40 leaders under 40, shaping the present and future of US-Middle East relations by the Middle East Policy Council in Washington DC.

-In 2020 Mortazavi was named a MENA-American next generation leader in foreign policy and national security by New America Foundation in New York.
+In 2020 Mortazavi was named a MENA-American next-generation leader in foreign policy and national security by New America Foundation in New York.

-In 2017 Mortazavi was named a European Young Leader by Friends of Europe, a prominent progressive think tank based in Brussels, Belgium.
+In 2017 Mortazavi was named a Young European Leader by Friends of Europe, a prominent progressive think tank based in Brussels, Belgium.

 In 2014, The Guardian newspaper named her one of the top ten people to follow on Twitter for Iran news and commentary.